Satellite image of the month - 2018

 Large sections of the selected images are cloud free, allowing a good view of the surface.
 They reveal extensive browning of vegetation caused by the very hot and dry conditions experienced by many parts of the UK this summer.
 Although browning is normal, this year has seen more than usual and the contrast between the satellite view on 15 July 2018 with the image from a largely clear day in early May is striking.

 These images were shared widely by UK and International news media in mid-July.

 Credits: Met Office (images) , NOAA/NASA (data).

-30 June 2018 - Satellite imagery showing wildfire smoke and hot-spots
+June 2018: Satellite imagery showing wildfire smoke and hot-spots after hot weather

 Polar-orbiting weather satellites were able to capture images of the fires.
 The images shown here are from the Visible Infrared Imaging Radiometer Suite (VIIRS) on-board the NOAA/NASA operated Suomi-NPP satellite.

 The image on the left is a combination of three channels from the instrument in the visible part of the spectrum, which gives an image approximating what the human eye would see.
 In this image the smoke plumes from the fires can clearly be seen.
 The image on the right is a combination of channels that detect infra-red parts of the spectrum from the instrument.
 Fires are highly emissive at wavelengths of around 4 micrometers, so this channel of the satellite is used with other channels to give us this 'fire' image, where active fires appear as a red colour.

 The UK was mostly cloud free on this day allowing an unobstructed view of the land surface in the left image.
 In addition to the smoke, it is possible to distinguish urban areas, fields, lakes, upland areas and bloom of phytoplankton in the North Sea.